- Lower Years

 - Contact Us

-The arts are an important element of learning and life at Fine Arts College and students enjoy a well-rounded introduction to them in the Fifth Form.
+The arts are an important element of learning and life at Hampstead Fine Arts and students enjoy a well-rounded introduction to them in the Fifth Form.
 We aim to provide GCSE students with the quality of arts education necessary for their learning to remain with them for a lifetime, but also to provide strong foundations to inspire them to further study of some of the disciplines available at a higher level.
-The range of courses offered means that for many students entry to the Fifth Form at Fine Arts College will be the beginning of a new journey as they embark upon their first relationships with the subjects that may grip their interest for years to come.
+The range of courses offered means that for many students entry to the Fifth Form at Hampstead Fine Arts will be the beginning of a new journey as they embark upon their first relationships with the subjects that may grip their interest for years to come.

 As well as enhancing your understanding of theatre, our Drama GCSE will develop your skills in performance, teamwork, decision-making, researching, and analysing plays.
 Different performance styles and techniques are studied and students go to see a number of plays in London theatres.